comeryu-max/tcp-timing-lab-01-serialization-delay/README.md

 <pre>
 Frame1      Frame2      Frame3      Frame4
 |------|    |------|    |------|    |------|
   Δt         Δt         Δt
 </pre>

-Each Δt reflects the time required to serialize one frame onto the link.
+Each Δt reflects the time required to serialize one frame onto the link —
+the physical manifestation of L / R.

 ---